Uniforms of the United States Navy: Aviation Working Green

-A winter working green uniform for commissioned officers and Chief Petty Officers in the Naval Aviation community was authorized on 7 September 1917 in conjunction with adoption of the naval aviator wings breast insignia.
+A winter working green uniform for commissioned officers and chief petty officers in the Naval Aviation community was authorized on 7 September 1917 in conjunction with adoption of the naval aviator wings breast insignia.
 The initial uniform pattern was the same as the officers' service dress white uniform tunic and trousers.
 Like the summer khaki uniform, it was to be worn with high, laced tan leather shoes.
 Like the aviation khaki uniform, the green uniform was temporarily banished during the early years of United States aircraft carrier operations from 1922 until a modified design was reauthorized in 1925.
 The final version, discontinued in January 2011, was somewhat similar to the Navy's revived Service Dress Khaki uniform in cut and design and bore additional similarities to the Marine Corps' Service Dress "Alpha" green uniform.
 It consisted of a green wool coat and green wool trousers with bronze buttons and a long-sleeve khaki shirt with black tie.
-Rank insignia consisted of black embroidery on sleeves in a style similar to the gold sleeve braid for officers, or rating marks and service "hash" marks for Chief Petty Officers, on Service Dress Blue uniforms.
+Rank insignia consisted of black embroidery on sleeves in a style similar to the gold sleeve braid for officers, or rating marks and service "hash" marks for chief petty officers, on Service Dress Blue uniforms.
 Metal rank insignia was worn concurrently on the collar points of the khaki shirt by line officers and CPOs.
-For staff corps officers, rank insignia was worn on the right collar point and staff corps insignia on the left collar point (typically Medical Corps for Naval Flight Surgeons, etc.) of the shirt.
+For staff corps officers, rank insignia was worn on the right collar point and staff corps insignia on the left collar point (typically Medical Corps for Naval flight surgeons, etc.) of the shirt.
 Warfare insignia and, if applicable, Command at Sea and/or Command Ashore insignia, were worn on the jacket and optionally on the shirt.
 Command nametags were also optional on both the blouse and/or shirt.
 Brown shoes were typically worn, although this transitioned to black between 1975 and 1986 when brown shoes were discontinued.
 Following the reinstatement of brown shoes in 1986, brown shoes again became the most common footwear.
-Authorized headgear included a combination cover in green, or a green garrison cover.
+Authorized headgear included a combination cap in green, or a green garrison cover.

 During World War II and the Korean War, ribbons were also authorized with this uniform, making it a de facto "service uniform" or "liberty uniform," authorized for wear off base.
 But by the early 1960s, it had become limited to that of a "working uniform" for use on base or aboard ship only.
 It was infrequently worn, primarily due its expense and its 100% wool fabric that typically made it unsuitable outside of the winter months; in the working environments where AWGs were authorized, aviators typically found working khakis or flight suits more convenient.

 The AWG uniform was formally phased out on 1 January 2011 along with several other uniforms as part of an extensive U.S. Navy uniform consolidation.
 The Type I Navy Working Uniform took its place.